jasonkneen/RESTe/readme.md

 api.clearCookies();
 ```

-## Alloy Collections and Model support
+## Collections and Model support

 RESTe supports collection and model generation.
 So it supports creating and managing collections and models, binding, and CRUD methods to Create, Update and Delete models.

-**NOTE**: If you are using the Alloy Collections and Model Support of RESTe, you should **not** use the Alloy Model / Collection definitions -- so you shouldn't have an app/models folder with models defined.
+**NOTE**: If you are using the Collections and Model Support of RESTe, you should **not** use the Alloy Model / Collection definitions -- so you shouldn't have an app/models folder with models defined.
 You must also **not** use the <Collection src="etc"/> notation in the XML -- you *just* use the dataCollection binding in a repeating element.

 You can also now perform transform functions at a global (config) level or locally in a controller / view -- this is really useful if you use Alloy and pass models to views using **$model**